Eugenic feminism: Victoria Woodhull

 Victoria Woodhull was a prominent advocate of eugenics.
-Woodhull also had a husband that was abusive, alcoholic, and disloyal, which she thought that might have contributed to the mental disability of her son, Byron.
+Woodhull also had a husband who was abusive, alcoholic, and disloyal, which she thought that might have contributed to the mental disability of her son, Byron.
 With her newly sparked interest in eugenics, Woodhull promoted her views by giving addresses and publishing various books.
-A significant address was made on September 1871 and was titled Children: Their Rights and Privileges in which she claimed that “a perfect humanity must come of perfect children.”
+A significant address was made in September 1871 and was titled Children: Their Rights and Privileges in which she claimed that “a perfect humanity must come of perfect children.”

 Moreover, she mentioned the importance of having “the best seed” to be able to have children that can grow into functional adults, the nurturing of parents to children, and the wickedness of abortion.
 With the effort of promoting eugenics by Woodhull, a portion of feminists also started to advocate for eugenics as well.
 These women thought that there were too many children and supported families that had fewer.
 In an 1876 speech in New Jersey, Woodhull placed a great importance on eugenics, more than the importance of obtaining the rights for women to vote, mentioning that women's suffrage was unimportant compared to creating a more superior human race.

 Woodhull's version of eugenics, which held that adherence to then-prevalent sexual norms led to degenerate offspring, was sharply divergent from the mainstream eugenics of the 1890s.
 Her views shifted over time, never fully aligning with the eugenicist mainstream, particularly on birth control.

 Charlotte Perkins Gilman

-As a leading feminist author of her time, Charlotte Perkins Gilman published various feminist literary works, including poems, articles on eugenics for The Forerunner, and novels such as: Women and Economics, Herland, With Her in Ourland and His Religion and Hers.
+As a leading feminist author of her time, Charlotte Perkins Gilman published various feminist literary works, including poems, articles on eugenics for The Forerunner, and novels such as Women and Economics, Herland, With Her in Ourland and His Religion and Hers.
 In Herland, Gilman champions eugenic feminism by imagining an all-female utopian society made up of women who somehow were able to reproduce asexually.
-They all descended from a single mother, therefore miscegenation was not a problem in her imagined society, neither, it seems, was inheriting undesirable genes, as those who were deemed unfit to reproduce were discouraged from doing so.
-Gilman’s arguments essentially promoted feminism by “representing eugenic ideology as the source” of help.
+Because they all descended from a single mother, miscegenation was not a problem in her imagined society; neither, it seems, was inheriting undesirable genes, as those who were deemed unfit to reproduce were discouraged from doing so.
+Gilman's arguments essentially promoted feminism by “representing eugenic ideology as the source” of help.
 She advocated equal sexual rights for men and women and advocated legalizing birth control for women.

 Decline

 In the 1940s, eugenic feminism began to decline.
 There were irreconcilable differences between feminism and eugenics that could not accommodate each other.
 Feminists abandoned their eugenic ideas and opinions when it became harder to gather support and more difficult to combine the two movements.
-Additionally, support for the eugenics movement as a whole began to wane as the public compared American sterilization practices to the sterilization laws of Nazi Germany which were deemed "totalitarian."
+Additionally, support for the eugenics movement as a whole began to wane as the public compared American sterilization practices to the sterilization laws of Nazi Germany, which were deemed "totalitarian."